lassidev/writeups/TryHackMe/biteme.md

 ![image](https://user-images.githubusercontent.com/77704710/158024768-fe9ead3e-38c3-454d-88d0-a16610bc3cbe.png)

-So it seems like bruteforcing the login is out of the question, since we would need to fill out the CAPTCHA each login attempt.
+So it seems like bruteforcing the login is out of the question, since we would need to fill out the **CAPTCHA** for each login attempt.
 Unless we somehow find a way to bypass it!

 Time to fuzz the `/console` endpoint with **gobuster** again for additional directories.